HeliosProfiles/DCS-Mosquito-FB-Mk.VI-Profile-by-MadKreator37/README.md

 *Special thanks to @BluefinBima for creating the Interface and his contributions and assistance with the project!

+### CHANGELOG

+1.0.1
+1. Adjusted color of airspeed needle.
+2. Removed accidental binding on "Keys" button that was sending cycle commands to the kneeboard.

 ### Known Bugs and Issues

  1: Pilot remote radio mode switch may not function correctly until the [Helios 1.6.615 Fix 1](https://github.com/HeliosVirtualCockpit/Helios/releases/tag/1.6.6151.1) or later.